money-on-chain/OMoC-Decentralized-Oracle/README.md

 ## Project Structure

-* [development.md](./development.md): How to run a local development environment.
 * [contracts](./contracts): The source code of the Solidity contracts that support the system.
-* [contracts/scripts](./contracts/scripts): Allow to run helper processes on RSK network.
-* [servers](./servers): The reference Oracle implementation along with the schedulers.
-* [servers/scripts](./servers/scripts): Scripts to test servers and manually register, start round, etc...
-This is useful for the development environment.
-* [servers/delfos](./servers/delfos): Sets up a group of price feeders working together to test the system in a single machine.
-* [dapp](./dapp): Includes the code for the WebDApp which needs to be deployed to a web server.
+* [contracts/change](./contracts/change): Contracts prepared to update system settings _on chain_.
+* [contracts/libs](./contracts/libs): Some contracts with common functionality.
+* [contracts/testing_mocks](./contracts/testing_mocks): Contracts used to mock up external contracts functionality.
+* [test](./test): Tests for this contract system.
 * [scripts](./scripts): Tools to monitor and interact with the system when running over RSK network.

 ## Smart Contracts Design

 ![Architecture](docs/contracts.png)

-**OracleManager**: Allows any blockchain user to register an oracle in the system and subcribe it as a price-provider for different coinpairs.
+**OracleManager**: Allows any blockchain user to register an oracle in the system and subscribe it as a price-provider for different coin-pairs.

 **CoinPairPrice** (one per coinpair): This contract keeps the price and is responsible to receive and validate price updates provided.
 Also tracks providers participation in order to provide rewards.

 **Supporters**: Will track stake-period contributed by supporters and will provide a reward in compensation.

-**CoinPairRegister**: A contract to setup which coinpairs will the system accept.
+**CoinPairRegister**: A contract to set up which coin-pairs will the system accept.

 **Governance**: Control changes and upgrades over the contracts

 # Smart-Contract Code structure

-All the contracts are upgradeables so when they are deployed there are two instances one has the implementation code and one the storage.
+All the contracts are upgradeable so when they are deployed there are two instances one has the implementation code and one the storage.
 We must have the storage well organized so different upgrades can reuse the same storage without clashes.